Hoaas/Supybot-plugins/RottenTomatoes/README.txt

 Usage example:
 00:58:20 <@Hoaas> !rt Dodgeball
-00:58:22 <@Bunisher> Dodgeball - A True Underdog Story - Critics: 70%.
-Audience: 75%.
+00:58:22 <@Bunisher> Dodgeball - A True Underdog Story - Critics: 70% (Fresh).
+Audience: 75% (Upright).
 Proudly profane and splendidly silly, Dodgeball is a worthy spiritual successor to the goofball comedies of the 1980s.